zhangyuzecn/zhangyuzecn.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to my personal blog!
-Here, I share my research, thoughts, and explorations.
-I hope you find something valuable and inspiring.
-Thanks for visiting!
+This site is built using the [Academic Pages template](https://github.com/academicpages/academicpages.github.io) and is still a work in progress.
+I will continue improving and expanding it in the coming weeks.
+Thank you for visiting, and feel free to check back for updates!